OpenHeartDevelopers/CemrgApp/community.md

 The best place to ask questions about the functionalities or how to do tasks, is in the [Discussions page](https://github.com/CemrgAppDevelopers/CemrgApp/discussions).
 You only need a github account, which can be setup for free.
-The answer to your question will remain in there, helping others with a similar
+The answer to your question will remain in there, helping others with a similar query.

 ## Report issues with CemrgApp
 If you find an issue or a bug, then go to our issues page.